.

 They buy first and plan later.

-A smart bulb here, a smart plug there, a video doorbell someone recommended on YouTube or Reddit, and suddenly you have five apps on your phone, three different voice assistants arguing with each other, and nothing actually working the way you imagined.
+A smart bulb here, a smart plug there, a video doorbell from YouTube, and suddenly you have five apps on your phone, three voice assistants arguing with each other, and nothing working the way you imagined.

-• Apple Home — best for households that are primarily iPhone and Mac users.
+• Apple Home - best for iPhone and Mac households.
 Prioritizes privacy and local control.

-• Google Home — great cross-platform option, works well with Android and integrates naturally with Google services.
+• Google Home - great cross-platform option, integrates naturally with Google services.

-• Amazon Alexa — the most device-compatible option, works with the widest range of products at typically lower price points.
+• Amazon Alexa - widest device compatibility at typically lower price points.

 Pick one and stick to it.
 Mixing ecosystems is where things get complicated fast.